WICG/storage-buckets/explainer.md

 ## Storage policy: Max Quota

 A bucket's max quota policy allows developers to specify the maximum amount of storage a bucket is allowed to use.
-This helps with quota management by ensuring a bucket doesn't use up storage meant for other higher priority buckets.
+This helps with quota management by ensuring a bucket does not use storage meant for other higher priority buckets.

 ```javascript
 const attachments = await navigator.storageBuckets.openOrCreate("attachments", {